AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 ## Getting started

-The Data Distiller SKU is required to perform the Lambda functions on your Adobe Experience Platform data.
+The Data Distiller SKU is required to perform the lambda functions on your Adobe Experience Platform data.
 If you do not have the Data Distiller SKU, contact your Adobe customer service representative for more information.

 ## Establish similarity {#establish-similarity}